 5. How much time will it take?

-Generally not a lot.
-A PC might walk his or her precinct once or twice per election.
-Walking a precinct might take six to eight hours.
-You can reduce the workload by recruiting extra volunteers in your precinct; see #6..
+A PC should walk his or her precinct once or twice per election but also, in off-year times, be making connections with neighbors as often as possible.
+Walking a precinct takes six to eight hours but connecting with people all year round means you can substantially increase your outreach by recruiting block captains in your precinct; see #6..

 6. Will I be working alone?